krolinventions/cover/README.md

 * delete: everything is garbage collected
 * pointer arithmetic and casting to incompatible types
 * exceptions

-This repository is licensed under the permissive UPL licence.

 ## Prerequisites
 * JDK 8